whizzbbig/solutions-of-errors-floema_course-/README.md

 ```

 ## Reason
-Webpack updated their way of using image-minimizer-webpack-plugin@3.2.3
+Webpack updated their way of using image-minimizer-webpack-plugin in version @3.2.3

 ## Solution
 ```js